maphub/maphub-portal/README.md

     rake db:seed

-If you made some changes to the database, run
+If you made some changes to the database or first create the database, run

     rake db:drop; rake db:migrate; rake db:seed

+Then, log in with `user1@example.com` and `test`.

 Installing Prerequisites